asood-life/expressio/README.md

 <h3 id="implementation">Implementation</h3>

 Expressio leverages <b>ReactJS</b> for its frontend, ensuring a sleek and intuitive user interface that captivates users from the moment they engage with the application.
-On the backend, <b>Flask</b> orchestrates the operations seamlessly, handling data processing and model inference with efficiency and reliability.
+On the backend side, <b>Flask</b> orchestrates the operations.

 Given the central role of image processing in Expressio's functionality, <b>Firebase</b> emerges as a cornerstone of its architecture, providing a robust blob storage solution.
 This enables the seamless storage of images.